 The framework poses four key questions, namely:

-It points out the arenas of an organization’s product or, service which foreplays a crucial character in the industry but is not absolutely essential in nature.
+It points out the areas of an organization’s product or, service which foreplays a crucial character in the industry but is not absolutely essential in nature.
 Therefore, the proportion of the products can be curtailed without entirely eradicating them.

-It points out the arenas of an organization or industry which could be eliminated absolutely for the purpose of cutting down the costs and also to fabricate a completely new market.
+It points out the areas of an organization or industry which could be eliminated absolutely for the purpose of cutting down the costs and also to fabricate a completely new market.
 At times, newly invented products can lead to self-assassination of the existing products and thus, leads to an unwillingness to interfere with the current revenue source.